Tony Gerber: Career

 Gerber is a two-time Emmy winner.

-He directed and executive produced Kingdom of the White Wolf, a 3-part natural history series for National Geographic, filmed on location in the High Arctic.
+He directed and executive produced Kingdom of the White Wolf, a three-part natural history series for National Geographic, filmed on location in the High Arctic.

-He is a producer of the Jane, a 2017 film about the life and work of Dr. Jane Goodall.
+He is a producer of Jane, a 2017 film about the life and work of Dr. Jane Goodall.

 For CNN Films he directed, and co-wrote with Meryl Streep, We Will Rise chronicling former First Lady Michelle Obama’s trip to Africa to raise awareness of the importance of girl’s education which won an American Television Academy Honor and a CINE Golden Eagle.

 His independent films include Full Battle Rattle (Berlinale premiere and SXSW Special Jury Prize) and The Notorious Mr. Bout (Sundance premiere).

 In 2005, Gerber co-founded NY-based production company, Market Road Films with playwright Lynn Nottage.
-Nottage and Gerber are currently developing a feature film, Everlasting Yea! for Amazon Studios and are Executive Producers of Deep South, a 10-part podcast for Stitcher investigating an unsolved 1950s lynching and the conspiracy of silence in a small southern town.
+Nottage and Gerber are currently developing a feature film, Everlasting Yea! for Amazon Studios and were executive producers of Unfinished: Deep South, a 2020 10-part Peabody-nominated podcast for Stitcher, investigating an unsolved 1950s lynching and the conspiracy of silence in a small southern town.

 Gerber is an instructor at the New York Film Academy.
 He is a member of the Academy of Motion Picture Arts and Sciences.